-The association FEYS was founded at the end of 2015.
-Boletlo James Pitseyagae, board member of the association, has been organising voluntary projects for children and young people in Maun and the surrounding area since 2007.
-He together with Gosegonna Pretty Rabosigo as the permanent employees are supported by eight local volunteers and older Junior Ranger in certain activities.
-The association's objectives include the promotion of educational work with children and young people as well as the protection and sustainable development of the region's natural and cultural heritage.
-A cooperation between the Knyphausen Foundation and FEYS has existed since the beginning of 2016.
+The FEYS association was founded at the end of 2015.
+The FEYS team has been organising voluntary projects for children and young people in Maun and the surrounding area since 2007.
+Gosegonna Pretty Rabosigo is the project coordinator.
+She is supported by a team of young volunteers and older Junior Rangers in the environmental projects.
+The association's goals include the promotion of educational work with children and young people as well as the protection and sustainable development of the region's natural and cultural heritage.
+Cooperation between the Knyphausen Foundation and FEYS has existed since the beginning of the year 2017.